 The St Fergus gas terminal, which accepts gas from three sub-terminals, is currently one of the highest utilised sites on the national transmission system (NTS).

 The access to UKCS gas also allows access to oil production, another benefit to the UK economy.

 The terminal has been in continuous operation for over 40 years and requires a level of investment to both re-life a number of assets on the terminal and (subject to establishing the future operation) make the compressors that receive gas from the North Sea Midstream Partners (NSMP) sub-terminal compliant with new environmental legislation.

->

-> Building on what stakeholders told us during the RIIO-2 process, we are have launched a formal consultation asking for stakeholder input to:
+Building on what stakeholders told us during the RIIO-2 process, we have now completed a formal consultation that asked for stakeholder input to:

->

-> How to recover assumed funded works via charges
+determine how to recover assumed funded works via charges.